flipxcrsp/Beyond_the_pitch/Cybrary/README.md

-# 📚 Cybrary Labs – SOC Analyst Career Path
+# 📚 Cybrary Labs

-This directory showcases hands-on labs and certifications completed through **Cybrary** as part of my SOC Analyst learning path.
-Each subfolder represents a practical domain, from log analysis and SIEM operations to Windows investigations and ticketing workflows.
+This directory showcases labs completed through **Cybrary**.
+Each subfolder represents a practical domain, from log analysis & SIEM operations to Windows investigations & ticketing.

 ---